Science behind the diet

 The Overcoming Multiple Sclerosis diet provides a wide variety of foods to enjoy, including fruits, grains, fish and seafood and dairy alternatives.
 Check what you are encouraged to eat and what should be avoided on the OMS diet.

 Following a healthy diet is important in improving symptoms and preventing the progression of multiple sclerosis.
-Research shows that saturated fats and dairy are particularly harmful for people with multiple sclerosis (MS).

 What should I eat?